 What is the percentage of residents vs. non-residents enrolled in the first-year class?

-The first-year class breakdown for the fall 2012 is 77% residents and 23% non-residents.
+The first year class breakdown for the fall 2013 incoming class is 76% residents, and 24% non-residents.

 Once admitted, how do I secure a space?